disruptiveplanets/AIME/data/minimizer/readme.md

 # Sept 23

 The other fits failed to resolve a difference; some of them even failed to converge!
 On closer inspection, so many failed to converge that I fear a minimizer issue.
 I am therefore trying a tiered minimizer technique, where you minimize for small l, then fix those parameters and increment l.
 Run 6 is a rerun of 5 using this technique.

+However, I'm still running into problems with minima finding.
+Run 2 returns to l=2 order fits.